 Tradesmen at Highest Risk for Asbestos Exposure

-Several categories of workers at Kankakee School District 111 facilities are alleged to have faced meaningful asbestos fiber exposure.
-A Missouri asbestos attorney can evaluate whether your work history aligns with these occupational categories.
+Several categories of workers at Kankakee School District 111 facilities are alleged to have faced meaningful asbestos fiber exposure. a Illinois asbestos attorney can evaluate whether your work history aligns with these occupational categories.

 Boilermakers (Members of Boilermakers Local 27)